elixir-ecto/db_connection/README.md

 Once a connection is created, it creates a holder and assigns the connection pool as the heir.
 Then the holder is promptly given away to the pool.
-The connection itself is mostly dummy.
+The connection itself is mostly a dummy.
 It is there to handle connections and pings.
 The state itself (such as the socket) is all in the holder.

-Once there is a checkout, the pool gives the holder to the client process and store all relevant information in the holder table itself.
+Once there is a checkout, the pool gives the holder to the client process and stores all relevant information in the holder table itself.
 If the client terminates without checking in, then the holder is given back to the pool via the heir mechanism.
 The pool will then discard the connection.

-One important design in DBConnection is to avoid copying of information.
-Other database libraries would send a request to the connection process, do the query in the connection process and send it back to the client.
+One important design detail in DBConnection is that it avoids copying data.
+Other database libraries would send a request to the connection process, perform the query in the connection process, and then send it back to the client.
 This means a lot of data copying in Elixir.
-DBConnection works by keeping the socket in the holder and works on the socket directly.
+DBConnection keeps the socket in the holder and works on it directly.

-DBConnection also takes all of the care necessary to handle failures and it shuts down the connection and the socket whenever the client does not checkin the connection, to avoid recycling sockets/connection in a corrupted state (such as a socket that is stuck inside a transaction).
+DBConnection also takes all of the care necessary to handle failures, and it shuts down the connection and the socket whenever the client does not check in the connection to avoid recycling sockets/connections in a corrupted state (such as a socket that is stuck inside a transaction).

 ### Deadlines